 It can also help to highlight the types of skills that are appreciated, and behaviour that should be replicated.
 If people in your company are still uncomfortable sharing feedback, following these few simple steps will help them deliver honest recognition that doesn’t feel forced or insincere.

 Putting positive feedback to the test

 In his insightful Ted Talk “What makes us feel good about our work?”, behavioral economist Dan Ariely describes an experiment he conducted on the correlation between recognition and motivation.
-In the experiment people were offered declining amounts of money to circle pairs of identical letters on a sheet of paper.
+In the experiment, people were offered declining amounts of money to circle pairs of identical letters on a sheet of paper.
 In the first scenario, people had to write their name on the paper.
 When they were finished, they handed it to an experimenter who quickly scanned the paper, said “aha” and placed it on a pile.
-In the second scenario, the participants did not write their name on the paper.
+In the second scenario, they did not write their name on the paper.
 When they were finished, the experimenter placed the paper on the pile without looking at it.
 In the final scenario, the experimenter put the sheets directly into a shredder.

 The results showed that people in the first scenario ended up working for half as much money as the people in the third scenario.
-Watching their work being destroyed immediately was extremely demotivating, despite being offered money to do an easy task over and over again.
+Watching their work being destroyed immediately was extremely demotivating, despite being offered money to do an easy task.
 Surprisingly, it turns out that the average stopping point for people in the second scenario was almost the same as those in the third.
 As Mr. Ariely explained,

 Why is positive feedback important?

 A common misconception is that motivation in the workplace is primarily based on monetary rewards.
 It’s not always possible to give your employees a raise every time they do well, and surprisingly it might not be the strongest incentive either.
 A study by Make Their Day and Badgeville revealed that 83% of employees found recognition for contributions to be more fulfilling than rewards and gifts.
 Another 88% believed praise from managers was very - or even extremely motivating.